8-day Self Guided Motorcycle Tour of the Peloponnese

 HIGHLIGHTS OF THIS TOUR

-- Temple of Apollo at Bassae – A hidden ancient marvel in the mountains
+- Temple of Apollo at Bassae (remote mountain location, requires the Mani-to-Pylos routing)

 Day 1: Athens – Nafplion (185 kilometers / 115 miles)